HPractor/Comsys-Hackathon-Team-Quixotic/readme.md

 *   If you are judging the notebook right now, the output model is located in ```output/model.h5```
 *   To run "only" the model go to the cell numbered 13 and run it, give the path to the model.
 *   If you run the whole project a new model will be generated, remember to comment out the last cell, aka cell 13.
+Due to lack of prior information, two seperate scripts were not written for the individual tasks.
+Our model generates the output of Task A and Task B simultaneously, any changes in the last moment may disrupt the entire pipeline and give unwanted results.
+Kindly consider with all due respect.Regards.
 ---

 ## Acknowledgements